-There will be a yearly trip to galleries and museums to explore relevant contemporary artwork.
+There will be a yearly trip to London galleries to explore relevant contemporary artwork.
 Students are also expected to attend galleries independently for research and complete photo shoots to gain primary sources for inspiration.

-Equipment - Students receive an initial Art Kit to have a range of basic art materials at home to allow them to complete homework.
-The art studio is open all day for students to work independently and has most materials.
+Equipment - Students are expected to have a range of basic art materials at home to allow them to complete homework.
+The art studio is open all day for students to work independently and has most materials, but students often like to have their own set of brushes which are available to purchase at the start of the year.
+If students need art materials we can recommend Seawhites factory shop at Partridge Green near Horsham, www.seawhite.co.uk.